chrplr/PCBS/docs/software-installation.rst

 - If you have Windows 10, follow `these instructions <https://omgubuntu.co.uk/how-to-install-wsl2-on-windows-10>`__.
   (You may have to enable `Hyper-V <https://www.zdnet.com/article/windows-10-tip-find-out-if-your-pc-can-run-hyper-v/>`__)

 This downloads the full Ubuntu Linux distribution which may take a while.
 Some versions of Windows may even ask you to reboot during the installation process.
 At some point during the install, a new Terminal window entitled “Ubuntu” will open and will require a new user name and password.
 You can type anything but it is crucial that you note down the password as it will be needed to install software under Ubuntu.

 .. note::
-  Detailed information about the WSL is available at https://docs.microsoft.com/en-us/windows/wsl/ In particular, if anything goes wrong during the installation check the `Troubleshoting WSL <https://docs.microsoft.com/en-us/windows/wsl/troubleshooting>`__ section.
+  If anything goes wrong during the installation check the `Troubleshoting WSL <https://docs.microsoft.com/en-us/windows/wsl/troubleshooting>`__ section.

 When the WSL installation is finished, go to the linux_ section in order to install the required software.